hrgdavor/java-hipster-ioc/README.md

 # java-hipster-ioc (well, maybe not IOC, but something similar)

 Makes context almost as simple as regular bean.
+Less bloat, more fun, more speed(build,start,runtime).

 Some goals (ATM it guides development, and list will change as code settles a bit)
 - No discovery at runtime